Alabama Onsite Wastewater Training Center

 To serve as a regional and international demonstration and educational facility.

 All individuals seeking licensure in Alabama must complete the appropriate licensing class and then pass the required licensing examination, which is administered by the Alabama Onsite Wastewater Board at the end of each class.
 After becoming licensed, individuals are then required to receive continuing education each year in order to maintain their licenses.
-Complete information on the licensing programs and the continuing education program can be found by clicking on the Training Classes link at the bottom of this page.
-For more information, click on any of the links below or call the AOWATC at 205-652-3803.
+For complete information on UWA's continuing education program, call the AOWTC at 205-652-3803.

-The AOWA Training Center is located on the University of West Alabama Campus in Livingston, Alabama.
+The AOW Training Center is located on the University of West Alabama Campus in Livingston, Alabama.

-Directions to the AOWA Training Center at UWA:
+Directions to the AOW Training Center at UWA:

 I 20/59: Traveling south on 20/59 from north Alabama, take the Livingston exit, (Exit 17).
 Take a left at the stop sign and go over the interstate.
 You will be on AL Hwy 28.
 Go approximately 1 mile and take a right immediately past the Western Inn Motel (Tres Hermanos Mexican Restaurant is across the street from the motel).
 You will be on Country Club Drive.
 Go approximately ¾ of a mile and take the first paved road on the left on to Bartram Street into the Gardens Apartments.
 There will be a sign for the Training Center at the entrance to the Gardens.You will pass the apartment building on the right.
 At the top of the hill, the pavement will end and become a slag road.
 Bear to the right and you will run right into the Training Center.